Is It Low FODMAP?

 Jump straight into fruits, vegetables, grains, dairy alternatives, drinks, sweeteners, and more without losing the food lookup.

 FruitsLow, moderate, and high fruit checks.
 VegetablesPortion-sensitive produce made scannable.
 GrainsRice, oats, pasta, bread, tortillas.
 Dairy & milkLactose, cheeses, plant milk options.
 ProteinsSimple proteins for daily plates.
 DrinksCoffee, tea, alcohol, kombucha.
 SweetenersHoney, maple, polyols, sugar.
 Pantry staplesShelf build, starter cart, swaps.
 Label readingHidden ingredient checks.
 SnacksWork, travel, rescue shelf.
 SaucesFlavor without hidden alliums.
 Meal prepRepeatable meals and portions.
 Shopping listBuild the cart by meal job.
-ProductsPackaged food checks.
+Food indexAll food verdict pages.
 How verdicts workSources, caveats, corrections.

 Sub for Garlic